Is BTL Still Worth It? Am I The Last Fool Standing?

 The graph uses Nationwide’s house price index and is not adjusted for inflation.

-In contrast, there is not one fiat currency in existence that has trended upwards (that’s because every government robs their citizens blind with money-printing, ultimately debasing their own currency).
+In contrast, there is not one fiat currency in existence that has trended upwards (that’s because every government robs their citizens blind by overspending and money-printing, ultimately debasing their own currency).

 Sure, many houses haven’t outpaced inflation over the past decade, but prices have still increased overall, which is why BTL beats sitting on cash hands down.